 The Society is vitally concerned to encourage students to study geography, and to assist teachers to improve the quality of geographic education.
 Two major focuses are the organisation of an Australia-wide geography competition for school students, and making submissions on matters affecting geography curriculums.

-We organise the National Geographic Channel Australian Geography Competition for secondary students.
+We organise the Australian Geography Competition for secondary students.
 This is a joint project with the Australian Geography Teachers' Assoc (AGTA).
-This competition is held in schools, and includes a National Final for under 16s, Geography's Big Week Out for Year 11 students, and selection of Australia's teams to the National Geographic World Championship (for junior secondary students), and the International Geography Olympiad.
+This competition is held in schools and from this, students have the opportunity to participate in Geography's Big Week Out for Year 11 students, and the International Geography Olympiad.

 In the lead up to the national geography curriculum our Society undertook a major project in cooperation with AGTA, the Institute of Australian Geographers, and other geographical societies to prepare for the forthcoming curriculum.
 The geographical societies in Australia recognised the need to undertake consultation and research designed to inform the development of the curriculum, and contribute to the work of ACARA.
 We wrote a joint report with our views on the rationale, content, structure and organisation of a national curriculum in geography.
-You can download this, and the comprehensive background report, from the project's website at www.ngc.org.au.
+You can download the comprehensive background report, from the Australian Academy of Science website.